heriirianto/Capstone-Project-Bangkit2022/README.md

 ## 2. Cloud Computing

-Files contained in CC folder in this repository were one of our CC part implementation that will provide the back-end, cloud resource-connection, database, and other required items needed for this project. [to be continued]
+Files contained in CC folder in this repository were one of our CC part implementation that will provide the back-end, cloud resource-connection, database, API, and other required items needed for this project.

+Task for the Cloud Computing team:
+-Create GitHub repository for project development -Create Google Drive storage
+-Design and create the API
+-Design database according to project plan and Android app mockup design -Create and configure login system for the app using Firebase Authentication system -Create, config, and manage Compute Instance, Google Compute Engine is choosen -Create, config, and manage Cloud Storage, Google Cloud SQL with mySQL is choosen -Create connection access between Compute Instance and Storage Instance -Clone GitHub repository into Compute Instance
+-API testing on local
+-API testing on Compute Instance as the server
+-Setup Compute Instance as the server
+-Connect API with android app

 <br /><br />